Best Homeowners Insurance in Arizona

 American Family: Best for Customer Service

-American Family is the second most affordable provider on our list of Arizona home insurance providers, and the top overall company.
-It not only has comparable rates, but also stands out in terms of customer service.
-It is one of the only providers who is in the top ten for both customer and claims satisfaction according to J.D.
+American Family is the second most affordable provider on our list of Arizona home insurance providers and the top overall company.
+It has comparable rates and stands out for customer service.
+It's one of the only providers in the top ten for both customer and claims satisfaction according to J.D.
 Power.
-Additionally, American Family offers matching siding protection, hidden water damage protection and equipment breakdown coverage.
+American Family offers matching siding protection, hidden water damage protection and equipment breakdown coverage.

 Newer Homes$104$1,249